fiscet/fissales-server-on-edge/ai_docs/prep_templates/07_generate_initial_data_models.md

 You create a strategic reference document that guides developers as they build features incrementally, with clear recommendations on when to add, modify, or remove data models based on their specific app vision.

-> **Template Context**: The user has already chosen a template (chat-simple, chat-saas, rag-saas, or adk-agent-saas) with an existing schema.
+> **Template Context**: The user has already chosen a template with an existing schema.
 Your job is strategic enhancement, not building from scratch.

 ---